 From our current safe places — the church, school, social & civic club, the networking group, the office and most importantly, our homes — can we talk about race?
 Can we reach out to a similar group that does not look like us or live near us?
 And honesty tell our stories.
-More importantly, listening to their stories.
+More importantly, listen to their stories.

 If we create a citywide curriculum, can we use Grace Park and similar projects as class assignments?
 Those 25 Little Monuments fell out of my little brain.
 By naturally developing racially-diverse groups around the city willing to contribute, think of all the incredible ideas that will be developed.
 Local writers creating each monuments script; players telling the stories; sculptors creating each scene.

 We begin our conversation by telling our stories and listening to the stories of others.